Skip to Content

 To achieve a distressed, whitewashed appearance, you must wipe the excess paint from your brush before applying it to your wood.
 This dry brush technique leaves a thin coat of paint over the surface.

 Once again, follow the wood grain while applying the paint.
-You should see random areas of exposed stain and the paint should appear to be worn and faded due to age.
+You should see random areas of exposed stain, and the paint should appear to be worn and faded due to age.

 Use a dry brush technique to achieve a white wash effect on pine wood.

-The Whitewash on Wood Ceiling
+The Whitewash on the Wood Ceiling

 Here is a good view of the whitewash-on-wood technique underneath the stairs.